coconutpalm/xmind/README.md

 # Thanks/acknowledgement

 First I'd like to thank the XMind company that makes this project possible.
 If you like this, consider supporting them.
 I intend to rebase this work on their stream on a regular basis.
+They are welcome to do the same.

 **[Download XMind for Windows/Mac/Ubuntu](http://www.xmind.net/download/)**